 Our commercial success will depend in part on our success in obtaining and maintaining issued patents and other intellectual property rights in the United States and elsewhere and protecting our proprietary technology.
 If we do not adequately protect our intellectual property and proprietary technology, competitors may be able to use our technologies and erode or negate any competitive advantage we may have, which could harm our business and ability to achieve profitability.
 Our owned and licensed patents and patent applications relate to beloranib compositions of matter, formulations, polymorphs, methods of treating obesity using dosing regimens of beloranib, and methods of treating hypothalamic obesity.
 The issued U.S. and European patents generally directed to beloranib compositions of matter are exclusively licensed and will each expire in 2019.
-We own two issued U.S. patents relating to beloranib polymorph compositions of matter that will expire in 2031 and four issued U.S. patents to methods of treating obesity that will expire in 2029.
-We own pending patent applications in Europe to beloranib polymorph composition of matter and methods of treating obesity that we expect to expire, once issued, in 2031
+As of April 30, 2016, we own two issued U.S. patents relating to beloranib polymorph compositions of matter that will expire in 2031 and five issued U.S. patents to methods of treating obesity that will expire in 2029.
+We own pending patent applications in Europe to beloranib polymorph compositions and methods of treating obesity that we expect to expire, once issued, in 2031.

-As of October 30, 2015, we own six issued U.S. patents, and nine pending U.S. patent applications and foreign counterpart applications, all of which relate to beloranib.
+As of April 30, 2016, we own seven issued U.S. patents, and six pending U.S. patent applications and foreign counterpart applications, and one Patent Cooperation Treaty, or PCT, application that will allow us to seek corresponding protection worldwide, all of which relate to beloranib.
 We have a license to two U.S. issued patents, one with corresponding issued foreign counterpart patents that also relate to beloranib.
 We also co-own one patent application relating to methods of using beloranib.

-As of October 30, 2015, we own one issued U.S. patent, and twelve pending U.S. patent applications with pending foreign counterpart applications, all of which relate to our internal efforts to discover novel MetAP2 inhibitors.
-Of these, two pending U.S. patent applications with pending foreign counterpart patent applications relate to our early-stage product candidate ZGN-839.
+As of April 30, 2016, we own seven issued U.S. patents, and 12 pending U.S. patent applications with pending foreign counterpart applications, all of which relate to our internal efforts to discover novel MetAP2 inhibitors.
+Of these, one issued U.S. patent and two pending U.S. patent applications with pending foreign counterpart patents and patent applications and two U.S. provisional patent applications, relate to our early-stage product candidate ZGN-839.

-As of October 30, 2015, we own two issued U.S. patents, three pending U.S. patent applications with pending foreign counterpart patent applications, and four U.S. provisional patent applications that relate to our second-generation injectable MetAP2 inhibitor program.
+As of April 30, 2016, we own two issued U.S. patents, three pending U.S. patent applications with pending foreign counterpart patent applications, and four U.S. provisional patent applications that relate to our second-generation injectable MetAP2 inhibitor program.